SeaJay39673/MooseHelpers/README.md

     The Alert helper will notify the user when a command has finished.
     This occurs through both a sound and (optionally) a popup.
     The popup will tell the user whether the command failed or was successful.
+    You can also specify to only display a popup on failure with the "-x" flag.
 ### Examples
 ```Bash
 #Ex 1: